 - Mail order meals – speaking of convenience, nothing is more convenient than having meals that are ready to cook delivered to your doorstep.
 Services like Hello Fresh and Blue Apron mail you everything you need to make a fresh and healthy meal in your own kitchen.
 Sounds expensive, right?
-Where you save money is in the individual ingredients.
+Where you save money with meal kit delivery services is in the individual ingredients.
 If you were to try these meals on your own you would have to buy larger amounts of all the ingredients than what you need.
 These meals come with the portions you need to make the meal, so you save on ingredients you may never use again.

 - Eat Less Meat – Now don’t cut meat out all together, because that is crazy talk.
 You can, however, reduce the amount of meat you use in recipes or eat one meal a week that does not include meat.
 Meat can be pretty expensive on a per ounce basis so make sure you are checking the deals or getting the tasty but more affordable cuts.

 - Go cheaper on hygiene – most hygiene products contain the exact same ingredients.
 So take a look at what makes your favorite hygiene products work and find a cheap alternative that has the same active ingredients.
 Another option that my family is trying is making our own soaps and deodorant in bulk and saving on a per ounce basis.